ElaWajdzik/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 #### Steps:
 - It is important not to increase the multiplier for sushi during the first week of membership to 4.
-- I use the functions **SUM** and **IF** to calculate the number of points.
+- Use the functions **SUM** and **IF** to calculate the number of points.
 Function **IF** has two conditions.
 (1) orders come from the first week of becoming a member, or (2) the order product was sushi.
 If it was one of those two conditions the multiplayer was equal to 2, in the other case it was 1.
-- I limited the data on orders to the end of January.
+- Limit the data on orders to the end of January.

 #### Result: